Marissa Alexander case: Criticism of prosecutor Angela Corey

 Corey was criticized for her handling of the case by Democratic Florida Congresswoman Corrine Brown, who argued that Corey overcharged Alexander and the result of Alexander's case was a consequence of institutional racism.
 Mariame Kaba, Rev. Jesse Jackson, anti-domestic violence advocates, civil rights groups, and others also supported the call for Alexander's release from prison.
 Several groups such as the National Organization for Women (NOW) and the national advocacy group Color of Change petitioned to ask for Corey's removal from this case.
 NOW called for Corey to resign over the case, saying Corey was "misusing her office and endangering domestic violence survivors."
 Color of Change stated that they would attempt to collect 100,000 signatures to remove Corey from the case.

 Corey has defended herself by saying that she believes Alexander fired the weapon out of anger and not fear, and that she endangered the lives of Gray's two children in the process.
 Corey said, "She discharged a gun to kill them."

 Aftermath

 In March 2017, Alexander expressed support for reducing minimum sentencing laws and speaking on behalf of women who suffered domestic abuse.
 She also spoke in favor of strengthening the Stand Your Ground law with the intent of making it more fair and balanced.

+Due to efforts by prison abolitionists such as Mariame Kaba and others to free Alexander, the organization Survived and Punished was created to free women who are incarcerated for defending themselves and their children from intimate partner violence.